 Pharmaceutical giant Bayer will pay at least $110 million to settle approximately 500 lawsuits over claims that its controversial line of Yasmin birth control products cause blood clots.
 Officials of Germany’s largest drugmaker reportedly agreed to pay an average of about $220,000 a case to resolve the complaints, people familiar with the agreements said.
 Since 2004, there have been more than 50 deaths associated with Yasmin products reported to the U.S. Food & Drug Administration (FDA).

-Free Yasmin Blood Clot Lawsuit Evaluation: If you or a loved one has suffered from a blood clot after taking Yasmin, Yaz, Ocella, or any other birth control product containing drospirenone, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Bayer and we can help.
+Free Yaz Lawsuit Evaluation: If you or a loved one suffered a blood clot after taking Yaz, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What’s the problem?